uccser/cs-unplugged/docs/source/author/topics.rst

         - ``max-age:`` The suggested maximum age group to teach this lesson to.

         - ``number:`` The number order for this lesson.
-          Lessons are sorted by minimum age, maximum age, then number so lessons in different age ranges can use the same number without conflict.
+          Lessons are grouped by their minimum age and maximum age, then ordered by number so lessons in different age groups can use the same number without conflict.

       - **Optional Fields:**